 Based on the scientific evidence I’ve linked to below, here are a few “tips” NOT to follow:

-This is a so-called “baby hack” that isn’t safe.
-It’s disappointing (and irresponsible) that this tip is shared on so many mom blogs.
+This is incredibly unsafe and it’s disappointing (and irresponsible) that this tip is shared on so many mom blogs.

-A weighted glove can restrict baby’s movement as well as compromise his breathing.
+A weighted glove can restrict the baby’s movement as well as compromise their breathing.

-It’s also a suffocation risk to place anything in a baby’s crib.
-Always follow the ABCs of safe sleep.
-A is for “Alone.”
+Not to mention, it’s a suffocation risk to place anything in a baby’s crib.

 UNSAFE: Putting baby’s Dockatot or lounger inside his bassinet